gerritgutzeit/strava-led-matrix-StatTrak/readme.md

 ## 🚲 Overview

-This project creates a smart LED display that shows cycling gear statistics from Strava, perfect for monitoring your bike's mileage and other metrics in real-time.
+This project creates a smart LED display that shows cycling gear statistics from Strava, perfect for monitoring your bike's mileage and other metrics.
 Features include:
-- Real-time mileage display
+- One-time display of current mileage at startup
-- Smooth animations for updates
+- Smooth animations for value updates
 - Web interface for remote restart
-- Automatic refresh of Strava data
+- Display of bike name and IP address at startup
 - Fallback to last known distance when offline

 ## 🛠 Hardware Setup